IMDC/Webmoti-Employ/server/README.md

 #### Neon

 1. Choose the closest region (AWS US East 1 (N. Virginia))
-2. Create the tables in the public schema:

-    ```sql
-    CREATE TABLE "public"."interview" (
-      "id" integer PRIMARY KEY GENERATED ALWAYS AS IDENTITY,
-      "creator_id" varchar(128) NOT NULL,
-      "start_time" timestamp with time zone NOT NULL,
-      "end_time" timestamp with time zone,
-      "is_instant" BOOLEAN NOT NULL DEFAULT false,
-      "session_id" uuid UNIQUE NOT NULL DEFAULT gen_random_uuid (),
-      "created_at" timestamp with time zone NOT NULL DEFAULT now(),
-      "updated_at" timestamp with time zone NOT NULL DEFAULT now()
-    );

-    CREATE TABLE "public"."interview_invite" (
-      "id" integer PRIMARY KEY GENERATED ALWAYS AS IDENTITY,
-      "interview_id" integer NOT NULL,
-      "email" text NOT NULL,
-      "is_interviewer" boolean NOT NULL DEFAULT false,
-      "created_at" timestamp with time zone NOT NULL DEFAULT now(),
-      CONSTRAINT "interview_id_fkey" FOREIGN KEY ("interview_id") REFERENCES "public"."interview" ("id") ON UPDATE CASCADE ON DELETE CASCADE,
-      CONSTRAINT "interview_invite_interview_id_email_key" UNIQUE ("interview_id", "email")
-    );

-    -- the below tables are generated using better-auth. see `server/src/db/better-auth-schema.sql`

-    create table "user" ("id" text not null primary key, "name" text not null, "email" text not null unique, "email_verified" boolean not null, "image" text, "created_at" timestamp not null, "updated_at" timestamp not null);

-    create table "session" ("id" text not null primary key, "expires_at" timestamp not null, "token" text not null unique, "created_at" timestamp not null, "updated_at" timestamp not null, "ip_address" text, "user_agent" text, "user_id" text not null references "user" ("id"));

-    create table "account" ("id" text not null primary key, "account_id" text not null, "provider_id" text not null, "user_id" text not null references "user" ("id"), "access_token" text, "refresh_token" text, "id_token" text, "access_token_expires_at" timestamp, "refresh_token_expires_at" timestamp, "scope" text, "password" text, "created_at" timestamp not null, "updated_at" timestamp not null);

-    create table "verification" ("id" text not null primary key, "identifier" text not null, "value" text not null, "expires_at" timestamp not null, "created_at" timestamp, "updated_at" timestamp);
-    ```

-3. Create a non owner role to use (replace `<password>` with the actual password) ([More info](https://neon.com/docs/manage/database-access#create-a-read-write-role)) The password should have at least 12 characters with a mix of lowercase, uppercase, number, and symbol characters.
+2. Create a non owner role to use (replace `<password>` with the actual password) ([More info](https://neon.com/docs/manage/database-access#create-a-read-write-role)) The password should have at least 12 characters with a mix of lowercase, uppercase, number, and symbol characters.

    ```sql
    -- readwrite role